backgroundhero waves

 Cookies and Other Technologies

 We may collect certain Personal Information referred to in this Privacy Policy through the use of “cookies” and other similar technologies.
 Cookies are small, sometimes encrypted, text files that are stored on computer hard drives by websites that you visit.
-They are used to help users navigate websites efficiently as well as to provide information to the owner of the website.
-For detailed information on the cookies we use on the Website and the purposes for which we use them, please see our Cookie Policy.
+They are used to help users navigate websites efficiently as well as to provide information to the owner of the website, and for digital advertising.
+For detailed information on the cookies we use on the Websites and the purposes for which we use them, please see our Cookie Policy.

 Disclosure of Your Personal Information For Business Purposes

-The following chart describes the categories of Personal Information we disclosed to third parties for a business purpose in the 12 months prior to the date of this Privacy Policy:
+The following chart describes the categories of Personal Information we disclosed to service providers (processors) for business purposes in the 12 months prior to the date of this Privacy Policy:

-Categories of Personal InformationCategories of Third Parties to Which We Disclosed Personal Information for Business Purposes
+Categories of Personal InformationCategories of Service Providers to Which We Disclosed Personal Information

-Personal identifiers: Name, email address, home address, telephone numbers, IP addressService providers that manage Website visitor information, facilitate email communications, provide security services and cloud-based data storage, host our Website and assist with other IT-related functions, market our company, provide analytics information
+Personal identifiers: Name, email address, home address, telephone numbers, IP addressService providers that manage website visitor information, facilitate email communications, provide security services and cloud-based data storage, host our Websites and assist with other IT-related functions, market our company, provide analytics information

-Internet and other electronic activity information: Device and browser type and version, operating system; your use and interaction with our WebsiteService providers that manage Website visitor information, facilitate email communications, provide security services and cloud-based data storage, host our Website and assist with other IT-related functions, provide analytics information
+Internet and other electronic activity information: Device and browser type and version, operating system; your use and interaction with our WebsitesService providers that manage website visitor information, facilitate email communications, provide security services and cloud-based data storage, host our Websites and assist with other IT-related functions, provide analytics information

 Professional information: Job title and related informationService providers that facilitate communications

-We may disclose the aforementioned categories of Personal Information to the categories of third parties identified above for the following purposes: to facilitate email communications; manage contacts; work with vendors and suppliers; manage our Website, operate our IT systems and secure our systems; prevent fraud and other illegal activities; and for marketing and analytics.
+We may disclose Personal Information for the following business purposes: to facilitate email communications; manage contacts; work with vendors and suppliers; manage our Websites, operate our IT systems and secure our systems; prevent fraud and other illegal activities; for marketing and analytics.
+We also permit our service providers to have access to certain types of Personal Information to provide patient support and patient access services and for analytics.

 We may also disclose Personal Information as required or permitted by law to comply with a subpoena or similar legal process or government request, or when we believe in good faith that disclosure is legally required or otherwise necessary to protect our rights and property or the rights, property or safety of others, including to law enforcement agencies, and judicial and regulatory authorities.
 We may also disclose your Personal Information to third parties to help detect and protect against fraud or data security vulnerabilities.
 We may transfer your Personal Information to a third party in the event of an actual or contemplated sale, merger, reorganization of our entity or other restructuring.